You are here

 - Slow response

 - In some clients, such as Microsoft Remote Desktop, you can change the options of the connection.
-E.g after clicking Options,the Experience tab contains quality options.
-Should the reactivity of your remote desktop be slow, you can experiment with these to find suitable settings
+For example, after clicking Options,the Experience tab contains quality options.
+If your remote desktop is not reactive enough, you can experiment with these to find suitable settings.

 - Inkscape doesn't work properly